fbpx

 The golden tones will work very nicely with where they live within the landscape and this medium size is the most versatile size I offer.
 It also means that this piece can be moved around from time to time within their home, from the hallway, to the bedroom or even into the lounge room above the sofa.

-Above left: An extra large ‘Sea Life’ sitting on the studio set which we are building.
+Above left: An extra large ‘Sea Life’ sitting on the studio set that we are building.
 This is where we shoot the product shots for the shop / Above right: Me, at the print signing table, signing an extra large ‘Childhood at Seal Rocks’.

-Here I’m signing the first edition extra large sized print of ‘Childhood at Seal Rocks’ that you saw on the test strip a little earlier.
+Here I’m signing the first edition extra large-sized print of ‘Childhood at Seal Rocks’ that you saw on the test strip a little earlier.
 This is a new favourite piece.
 I find that the beach in sepia is a match made in photographic heaven and always looks so good.

 The extra large photographic pieces are very special pieces of work.
 The scale is extraordinary and they really add so much impact to a room so effortlessly.